zk4x/zyx/README.md

 ## Important

 Not all features are yet implemented and not all tests are written.
-Therefore this library can not be considered stable yet, but we are getting closer to stable release as the main API is not gonna change much anymore.
+Therefore this library can not be considered stable yet.
-Preliminary support for convolution is done.
-Most stuff is implemented and working as intended.
+With that said, we don't have plans to significantly change what has already been written.

 ## Notes